gciruelos/gciruelos.com/posts/2015-06-21-linear-recurrences.markdown

 This allows us to take it even further, because if the generating matrix is diagonalizable, then we can write the whole space as a direct sum of eigenspaces, so we can decompose our vector of first terms in eigenvectors, do the aforementioned calculation, and then sum up all the results.
 This is one of the reasons why diagonalizable matrices are great, because every vector of the space is a linear combination of eigenvectors.

 Another application of linear recurrences are differential equations.
 Linear differential equations can be solved using exactly the same method we used to solve linear recurrences.
-As you can probably imagine, this is very useful in physics, becase several families of problems are solved using linear differential equations, and we have a general method to solve them.
+As you can probably imagine, this is very useful in physics, because several families of problems are solved using linear differential equations, and we have a general method to solve them.